ivantraparic/StarkBroadeningMLApproach/README.md

 Our final dataset used is given in MLData.csv

+Folders containing all emiters are not given because there is too much files to be uploaded in one folder (around 527 files in each folder).
+They could be sent by author if asked as a zip file.

-After importing of all libraries that are needed, we created a class TransitionFinding in order to find wanted spectral transition from database, in order to show regularities on graph.
-This is the sole purpose of this class
+After importing of all libraries that are needed, we created a class TransitionFinding in order to find wanted spectral transition from database, to later show regularities on graph.
+This is the sole purpose of this class.

 After definition of the class we proceeded with data cleaning, where the steps are clearly visible.